Boxing stance. Fighting stances Classic boxing stance

 5. The support of the right leg is the toe.
 Heel position too.

-About movement
+About movements

 In boxing, movement techniques are steps and jumps.